TelepathicGrunt/item-miner/README.txt

 Hook up gui progress bar to the packet on client side.
 (Finished)

 Test and see if it all works.
+(Finished)

+### Extra checklist:

+improve config to specify any level and any items.
+(Finished)